 “A resealable one-gallon plastic storage bag can be your best friend at a home show,” says James T. Norman, Director of Business Development and Product Innovation at Kitchen Magic.
 “It’s where you can keep samples of the materials and finishes you want or already have, along with fabric and paint swatches, photos and print outs of kitchen designs you want to emulate, really anything that can illustrate what you are trying to achieve at home.”
 He cautions to keep the brochures and samples you pick up at the home show separate from these items.
 “You don’t want to waste valuable time fishing through a swag bag on a crowded expo-room floor.”

 3. Home Show Speed Dating: Yeah, It’s a Thing.

 “If you know you are looking for something in particular, treat the home show like speed dating.
-Give yourself a set amount of time with a selected set of vendors and make the rounds to see what feels right to you,” recommends Norman.
+Give yourself a predetermined amount of time with a selected set of vendors and make the rounds to see what feels right to you,” recommends Norman.
 Get or give contact information only with companies you are serious about spending your money with.
-“You can always circle back to chat more with a contractor or product rep that you really like, but you can’t buy back time over spent at one particular booth.”
+“You can always circle back to chat more with a contractor or product rep that you really like, but you can’t buy back time that was over spent at one particular booth.”

 4. Make a Video Tour